As U.S. election nears, efforts intensify to misinform, pressure voters

 THE 'POLL CHALLENGERS'

-Voting rights groups have raised concerns about volunteer "poll challengers" who will be out on Election Day to try to prevent what they see as possible voter fraud.
+Voting rights groups have raised concerns about volunteer "poll challengers" who will be out on November 6 to try to prevent what they see as possible voter fraud.

-One group, called True the Vote, hopes to train up to one million people before November 6.
+One group, called True the Vote, hopes to train up to one million people before Election Day.
 Rights groups say the large numbers of monitors could be intimidating and discourage some people - particularly minorities - from voting.

 "We expect organizations like True the Vote to try to intimidate people ... (by) indicating to voters, possibly Latinos, 'You know you've got to be a documented citizen to vote,'" said Arlene Holt Baker, vice president of the AFL-CIO.